Love the Way You Lie: Themes

 On the critical side, The Daily Telegraphs Jenny McCartney dismissed the metaphors in the chorus and thought the song's topic was over-hyped.
 She disagreed with the critical praise, arguing that women accept abusive relationships for deeper reasons than sexual and emotional pleasure, such as family and financial issues and helplessness.
 In an NPR article, the writer Maura Johnston commented that the lyrics portray Rihanna as the subject of Eminem's violence.
 Jay Smooth, a New York radio personality, responded that "while Eminem explores the psyche of the abuser with an almost disturbing amount of depth and detail," Rihanna's perspective is downplayed and not explained fully.
 Johnston and Smooth wrote that such imbalances are a prevalent issue in popular music duets.
 To Sady Doyle, although "Love the Way You Lie" is one of Eminem's most affecting tracks and finds him remorseful, it does not make up for his past misogynistic actions and hateful songs.
-Noveck questioned whether the lyrics are "a treatise against (or apology for) domestic violence, or an irresponsible glorification of it?
+Jocelyn Noveck questioned whether the lyrics are "a treatise against (or apology for) domestic violence, or an irresponsible glorification of it?
 Or, is it something uncomfortable in between?"

 Marjorie Gilberg, executive director of the anti-teenage violence group Break the Cycle, commented that "Love the Way You Lie" can teach listeners about the dangers of abusive relationships if interpreted correctly.
 She believed that because popular culture often depicts what is socially acceptable, people may accept such violence more easily.
 She added, "One problem, though, ... is that the song reflects myths about domestic violence—myths that lead to blaming the victim."
 Gilberg alleged the victim is often accused of being as guilty as the partner but wants to be loved, not abused.
 Terry O'Neill, a feminist and the president of the National Organization for Women, criticized the lyric, "But your temper's just as bad as mine is / You're the same as me", saying it is a typical excuse used by abusive men for aggression and that "it's only 2-year-olds and violent men who use violence to get what they want."
 She added that Rihanna unintentionally glorifies domestic violence in the song despite attempting to fight it.